jcmrs/kindroid-chip-plugin/docs/user-guide.md

 - Share interesting origin story combinations
 - Report any compatibility issues discovered
 - Suggest new function bundles or quirk types

+### Contributing
+We welcome contributions!
+Check our [Enhancement Roadmap](./enhancement-roadmap.md) for planned features and ways to help.

 ---